Core Authentication

 - Implement rate limiting for passwordless email requests

-- Handle link expiration gracefully
+- Handle code expiration gracefully

 - Consider adding a backup login method